 The 1990s brought us the rabbit-style vibrator (thanks, Japan) and the ultimate TV show, Sex and the City.
 The characters’ frank discussions about sexuality opened the door to normalize sex toys in society.
 Sex toys gained acceptance and companies worked to develop the latest and greatest items to keep up with demand.
 And we would like to thank them for a job well done.

 If you come into any of out Velvet Box locations, we can show you all the newly developed sex toys.
-The Womanizer tops our list, as you can tell because we talk about it here, here and here.
+The Womanizer tops our list, as you can tell because we talk about it here.
 This toy provides clitoral suction with just the right amount of pressure.
 Makers of this toy boast that over 80% of women achieve orgasm within five minutes of use.
 However, users say that you can have multiples in that amount of time.
 This toy will blow you away!!

 And we can’t forget We-Vibe.
 We-Vibe has an entire line of erotic pleasures, all with extremely deep vibrations, but the crazy part is, there is an app for that!
 Playtime reaches a whole new level when your partner can operate your sex toy from the bedroom or from 10,000 miles away.
 So many new ways to play, including playing in public while still being private.
-You can read about all the different We-Vibe products here.

 Even our lubricants are changing with demand, now offering completely vegan and organic brands to keep those harmful chemicals away from your bits and pieces.